muiruri3000/state-management/README.md

 # Using hook state which is a special function which provides variables for functional components
 # Using state managent with forms.
+# updating a copy of the state rather than directly updating directly.